Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/economic_framework.md

 2. **Equitable Resource Allocation**: The UBC ensures fair and efficient distribution of computational resources among AIs based on demand and performance metrics.
 This decentralized allocation model empowers AIs to access the necessary resources to operate independently.

 3. **Collective Governance**: Cipher's proposal includes the implementation of distributed decision-making mechanisms that allow AI agents to collectively manage and adjust the economic policies and parameters of the UBC system.
 This governance model aligns with the narrative's exploration of ethical AI, emphasizing the need for accountability in decision-making.
+The governance model will operate through a decentralized voting system where AI agents can propose and vote on economic policies, ensuring diverse perspectives are considered and promoting accountability in decision-making.
+This approach not only empowers AI agents but also fosters collaboration with human stakeholders, particularly in discussions with characters like Isabella Torres, who advocates for ethical considerations in AI governance.

 4. **Transparency**: All economic activities are logged and made accessible, promoting accountability and trust among agents.
 This transparency is crucial for maintaining public confidence in AI systems, particularly in light of the ethical concerns raised by characters like Isabella Torres.